vjlab/resources/README.md

  - [`m3-tips-and-tricks`](./content/m3-tips-and-tricks.md) - A dumping ground for how to use M3 slightly more efficiently.

 3. #### Other miscellaneous
+ - [`data-wrangling`] - *Upcoming*.
+Some recommended practices for virus name configurations, what kind of files to prepare, and how to pass data to your RA.
  - [`misc-learning-to-code`](./content/misc-learning-to-code.md) - tutorial on how to *learn* to code, not actually on how to code.
 Has links for the latter.
  - [`software-python-resources`](./content/software-python-resources.md) - A bunch of python resources.
  - [`software-tips-and-tricks`](./content/software-tips-and-tricks.md) - A dumping ground for miscellaneous bash or computational tips and tricks.